simonbrgstrm/dotfiles/README.md

 ### Install
-1. `./install.sh` - Installs all the packages
+1. Install all the packages
+`./install.sh`
-2. `./symlink.sh` - Symlinks all the configs
+2. Symlinks all the configs
+`./symlink.sh`